GHO5TS/semantic-tagging-/README.md

 ## Description

-Changed div tags to the proper sematic tagging
+Changed div tags to the proper semantic tagging